|House Mudd of Oldstones|

 |Title||King of the Rivers and the Hills|

-House Mudd of Oldstones was a noble house from the Riverlands.
-Their castle was at Oldstones although at their time it had a different name.
+House Mudd of Oldstones was a noble house from the riverlands.
+Their castle was at Oldstones although in their time it had a different name.
 According to semi-canon sources, they blazoned their shield with a golden crown studded with emeralds on a red-brown field.

 The Mudds once ruled as Kings of the Rivers and the Hills from a castle along the Blue Fork whose ruins are now called Oldstones.
-They were the last of the First Men to rule the Trident, reigning for over a thousand years.
+They were the last of the First Men to rule the Trident, reigning for "a thousand years".[N 1] The Mudds, the most powerful and expansive of the First Men river king dynasties, claimed land as far south as the mouth of the Blackwater Rush.

 Tristifer IV Mudd was a great First Men king who was victorious in ninety-nine of his one hundred battles.
-When seven Andal kings banded against him, Tristifer lost his one hundredth battle and died in the fighting.
-Tristifer V succeeded his father, Tristifer IV, but was not his equal and his kingdom was destroyed during the Andal invasion.
+His allies included Edmure Tully and his sons.
+When seven Andal kings, including Armistead Vance, banded against Tristifer, he lost his final battle and died in the fighting.
+Tristifer V was not the equal of his father and the kingdom was destroyed during the coming of the Andals to the riverlands.
+The Andal victors then fought amongst themselves over the riverlands.

 A Dance with Dragons